 You can get a marvellous sense of the drama, and the level of political engagement, in a wonderful Pathe news reel of the rent strike available to view on line, Eviction Battle On!
 It features both Don Cook and Arthur Rowe.

 The forced evictions and protests they triggered were big news - and clearly attracted the attention of Peggy Seeger, who wrote 'Hey Ho, Cook and Rowe' and recorded it with Ewan MacColl.
-If you click on the arrow below, you can here the full recording - posted here with Peggy Seeger's blessing - distinctly dated, but wonderfully so.
+If you click below, you can here the full recording - posted here with Peggy Seeger's blessing - distinctly dated, but wonderfully so.
 And below there's a taste of the lyrics - you can find them in full, with much other background, here:

 HEY HO!
 COOK AND ROWE!